nathan-b/TolkienEssays/orcs.md

 >
 > JRR Tolkien, _The Silmarillion_, _Quenta Silmarillion_, "Of the Coming of the Elves and the Captivity of Melkor"

 This passage serves to confirm both that Melkor could not make life (similar to what Ilúvatar told Aulë) and that the Orcs came about by corrupting Elves.
+This one passage in _The Silmarillion_ has been the source of quite a bit of confusion on the topic of Orcs and their nature.
+As is _his_ nature Tolkien waffles a bit ("this is held true by the wise"), but this passage seems to state quite clearly that Orcs came from Elves.
+Note that at this point in the story the Men have not actually awoken yet, so if you want Orcs to be twisted descendents of corrupted Children, Elves are all you got.

 Tolkien muses again on this topic as recorded in _HoME 10_, which will become an important source for this essay:

 > Out of the discords of the Music — sc. not directly out of either of the themes, Eru's or Melkor's, but of their dissonance with regard one to another — evil things appeared in Arda, which did not descend from any direct plan or vision of Melkor: they were not "his children"; and therefore, since all evil hates, hated him too.
 The progeniture of things was corrupted.
 Hence Orcs?
 Part of the Elf-Man idea gone wrong.
-Though as for Orcs, the Eldar believed Morgoth had actually "bred" them by capturing Men (and Elves) early and increasing to the utmost any corrupt tendencies they possessed.’
+Though as for Orcs, the Eldar believed Morgoth had actually "bred" them by capturing Men (and Elves) early and increasing to the utmost any corrupt tendencies they possessed.
 >
->JRR Tolkien, _Morgoth's Ring (History of Middle Earth volume 10)_, "Myths Transformed", Text VII
+> JRR Tolkien, _Morgoth's Ring (History of Middle Earth volume 10)_, "Myths Transformed", Text VII

 In short, Tolkien suggests that possibly Orcs arose as part of the discord between the third theme of creation and the Music sung by Melkor.
 However, he immediately refutes this idea by suggesting that the Elves themselves believed that Orcs were twisted version of the Children, as outlined above.
 He also introduces the possibility of Men as well as Elves being the breeding stock used to make Orcs.

 However, Christopher Tolkien notes that in the typescript for _The Annals of Aman_ (some of the source material for _The Silmarillion_), Tolkien hand-wrote "Alter this.
 Orcs are not Elvish."

-Tolkien enjoys the habit of equivocating rather than speaking _ex cathedra_ on such matters, as shown above when he says "the Eldar believed" or "so say the Wise."
+Tolkien enjoys the habit of equivocating rather than speaking _ex cathedra_ on such matters, as shown above when he says "the Eldar believed."
 This is one of the reasons why it can be so exhausting to come up with a definite answer for questions like this.
 Even a direct statement such as the above marginal note seems to be a boon to this research, but who can know the mind of another?
 Perhaps Tolkien wrote that and then discarded it.

 But also in _Morgoth's Ring_, Christopher Tolkien managed to dig up a small monograph by Tolkien.
 It appears to have been written in 1955, still nearly two decades before his death, but possibly indicative of his thought process.
 The entire essay is extremely relevant, so rather than several pages of quotations, I will try to summarize: